-GRI is the independent, international organization that helps businesses and other organizations take responsibility for their impacts by providing them with the global common language to communicate those impacts.
-The organization provides the world's most widely used standards for sustainability reporting: the GRI Standards.
-The GRI Secretariat is headquartered in Amsterdam, the Netherlands, and has a network of seven regional offices to help ensure it can support organizations and stakeholders worldwide.
+GRI is an independent, international organization that provides widely used standards for sustainability reporting.
+The GRI Secretariat is headquartered in Amsterdam, the Netherlands.
+It has a network of regional offices to help support organizations and stakeholders worldwide.

-Greenhouse Gas (GHG) Protocol
+Greenhouse Gas (GHG) Protocol: